-In medical field cancer tumor is chief worries because mortality increases day by day in the world [40].
-The last few decades, several attempts was carried out to synthesize new antitumor drug.
-The reappearance of tumor is major problem and the side effects of the drugs caused by toxic intolerance are specific problem in the treatment of cancer.
-In this way this research is trying to design new antitumor drug molecules having high efficiency with low side effects.
+In medicinal field tumor is chief worries because death increases day to day in the world [40].
+The last few decades, several attempts carried out to synthesize new antitumor drug.
+The reappearance of tumor is major problem and the opposing things of the drugs since of toxic intolerance are specific problem treatment of cancer.
+In this way this research's trying to design new antitumor drug molecules having high efficiency with low side effects.
 The naturally occurring products as well as synthesized organic molecule shows much attention towards groundwork of new tumor protections and therapeutic agents [27, 28].
-An important number of compounds having potential antitumor activity was reported [25, 36].
+More importantly number of compounds having potential antitumor activity [25, 36].